Skip to content

 Not every construction or insurance dispute justifies legal action.
 This work is best suited for serious matters where the damage, repair scope, insurance gap, or economic impact justifies a closer review.

 The first question is not whether someone is frustrated.
-The first question is whether the facts, documents, repair scope, and economics support a serious recovery effort.
+The first question is whether the facts, documents, repair problem, responsible parties, deadlines, and economics support deeper legal work.

 1